selahben/MyStore/README.md

 - The server uses the "nodemailer" library to send emails.
 To work properly, the library params should be configured in the .env file.
 - The server has a "Forgot Password" functionality.
 It generates a temporary token (json web token), which is valid for 5 minutes, and sends the user an email with a link to "Reset Password" Page with the token as a param.

+## Final Notes:

+There is no doubt that this project can be further developed and improved (and maybe it will).
+If you wish to do so - be my guest 😊

 ## ENJOY!!